sukykaur/AzureNIST800-171/PaaS WebApp/PaaSWAOverview.md

 -	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
 -	[Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

-**App Service Environment v2**:
+**Application Service Environment v2**:
-The [Azure App Service Environment](https://docs.microsoft.com/azure/app-service/environment/intro) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.
+The [Azure Application Service Environment](https://docs.microsoft.com/azure/app-service/environment/intro) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.

-App Service Environments are isolated to only run a single customer's applications and are always deployed into a virtual network.
+The Application Service Environment is isolated to only run a single application and is always deployed into a virtual network.
+This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.
+Customers can “auto-scale” with Application Service Environment based on load metrics, available budget, or a defined schedule.

-Use of App Service Environments for this architecture allow for the following controls/configurations:
+Use of Application Service Environment for this architecture allows for the following controls/configurations:

 - Host inside a secured Azure virtual network and network security rules
 - Self-signed internal load balancer certificate for HTTPS communication.
 As a best practice, Microsoft recommends the use of a trusted certificate authority for enhanced security.